yugabyte/yugabyte-db/docs/content/latest/faq/yugabyte-platform.md

 ## What is YugaWare?

-The Yugabyte Platform, previously referred to as YugaWare, provides built-in orchestration and monitoring for creating and managing YugabyteDB universes and clusters and can be used to deploy YugabyteDB in any public or private cloud.
+The Yugabyte Platform, previously named YugaWare, provides built-in orchestration and monitoring for creating and managing YugabyteDB universes and clusters and can be used to deploy YugabyteDB in any public or private cloud.

 ## How does the installation work for Yugabyte Platform?